 Diabetes is one of the largest health issues facing America and affects over 12 million older adults.
 In fact, the World Health Organization estimates that diabetes will be the seventh leading cause of death by 2030.
-The risk of developing diabetes increases with age, so it’s important to understand the role of Medicare for diabetics and diabetes management.
+The risk of developing diabetes increases with age, so it’s important to understand the role of Medicare and diabetes management.

 Medicare for Diabetics and Medications

 If you are diabetic, or even pre-diabetic, your doctor may prescribe you medications like:

 Original Medicare (Part A and B) does not cover prescription drugs.
 If you are diabetic, you could end up having a high out-of-pocket cost for your medications.
 A Part D plan is a great alternative to help you save money and get the coverage for medications you need.

 You can enroll in a Part D plan on top of your Original Medicare or purchase a Medicare Advantage plan.
 Medicare Advantage plans can offer benefits like prescription drug coverage, hearing, vision, or dental coverage and even things like meal delivery and transportation to doctor appointments or the pharmacy.